 Robert Chirinko received his Ph.D. from Northwestern University in 1982.
 His research examines business behavior with a focus on financial markets, capital formation, corporate governance and finance, macroeconomics, and tax policy.
-He has held faculty positions at Cornell University (1982-1985) and the University of Chicago (1985-1992) and visiting positions at Stanford University (1984-1985), the University of Munich (1992), the Federal Reserve Bank of Kansas City (1992-1993), and the University of Illinois at Urbana/Champaign (1993-1994).
+He has held faculty positions at Cornell University (1982-1985) and the University of Chicago (1985-1992) and full-time visiting positions at Stanford University (1984-1985), the Federal Reserve Bank of Kansas City (1992-1993), and the University of Illinois at Urbana/Champaign (1993-1994).
 Prior to coming to the University of Illinois at Chicago, he was on the faculty of Emory University from 1994-2007, where he was the Winship Distinguished Research Professor in the Social Sciences.
-He is currently a professor in the Finance Department at the University of Illinois at Chicago, a research fellow at the Center for Economic Studies (Munich), a faculty affiliate at the Institute of Government and Public Affairs (University of Illinois), and a visiting scholar at the Federal Reserve Bank of San Francisco.
+He is currently a professor in the Finance Department at the University of Illinois at Chicago, a Research Fellow at the Center for Economic Studies (Munich), and a Visiting Scholar at the Federal Reserve Bank of San Francisco.